 First, we need to understand that performance bonds guarantee that a project will be completed according to the contract.
 You can find more information on performance bonds here and here.
-Surety Bond underwriters would not write a performance bond if they didn’t believe the contractor (Bond Principal) could complete the project and a contractor would not enter into a contract and put up a performance bond unless they believed they could finish it successfully.
+Surety Bond underwriters would not write a performance bond if they did not believe the contractor (Bond Principal) could complete the project.
+Similarly, a contractor would not enter into a contract and put up a performance bond unless they believed they could finish it successfully.
 However, a performance bond claim is just that.
-It is a situation where the contractor either voluntarily admits that they can’t complete the contract or an Obligee (owner or upstream contractor) believes the contractor cannot finish the work.
+It is a situation where the contractor either voluntarily admits that they cannot complete the contract or an Obligee (owner or upstream contractor) believes the contractor cannot finish the work.

 Review the Contract and Bond Form

 The first step for both the contractor and the Obligee, should be to review the contract and the bond form.
 The contract and bond form will outline the events that need to occur for a valid performance bond claim.
 The bond form will also say who can make a claim against the bond.
 Most performance bonds are written to one obligee.
 This obligee is usually the project owner or an upstream contractor.
 However, some bond forms do include a Dual Obligee Rider.
 This adds another obligee to the bond and therefore another party that can make a claim.
 Performance bonds with a dual oblgiee are usually put in place to protect a lender on a private project.